 How a company’s performance management process should work depends on the previous two ‘P’s Purpose & People, and two other main factors:

 - What your organization currently has in place for performance management

 - Your company’s culture

 Let’s discuss a very common scenario: If a company has a tenured workforce of managers that are used to an annual 25 minute appraisals every January, it is almost impossible to introduce formal monthly or even quarterly check-ins without some backlash.
 We suggest that clients plan a transition strategy from where they are now to where they would like to be and ensure its workforce knows the trajectory and what will be expected of them.
 For companies looking to evolve from annual appraisals to a more continuous performance management process, we suggest phasing it in gradually.
 Start with a mid-year check-in along with informal feedback and performance journals, then move to quarterly and then monthly reviews.

 For companies who operate around long-term projects, annual appraisals might not even make sense, and instead, a company might choose ad-hoc project evaluations with 30-60-90 day check-ins for new hires.

 For new companies or those growing quickly with feedback-hungry millennial and gen-z employees, a swift tear down and build-up of a completely new and ongoing performance management process might be the best strategy and welcomed by all with open arms.

 Similarly, larger or more complex organizations might need several processes to meet the needs of individual locations or divisions.
-The point is that your company’s process, should be a reflection of your company and its goals, and not the reflection of what might be used in other organizations.
+The point is that your company’s process should reflect your company and its goals and not reflect what might be used in other organizations.